epinter/tqrespec/README.md

 #### ***Requirements***

 This software requires **Microsoft Windows (64-bit recommended)**.
-You don't need to have java or any other software installed, but if you have problems like missing dlls, check if you have Microsoft Visual C++ Redist 2015-2019 installed.
+You don't need to have java or any other software installed, but if you have problems like missing dlls, check if you have [Microsoft Visual C++ Redist 2015-2022](https://docs.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist) installed.

 ## **How to use**